andrejacobs/go-aj/CONTRIBUTING.md

-# Contributing to go-micropkg
+# Contributing to go-aj

-Thank you so much for contributing to go-micropkg.
+Thank you so much for contributing to go-aj.
 I appreciate your time and help.
 Here are some guidelines to help you get started.

 ## Code of Conduct